 I am still very ignorant regarding privilege.
-Not just white privilege, but privilege in general.
-I think you will find the proof of this fact as you read what I've written.
-I left it as I wrote it to show how privilege is so central to how I think, without ever being recognized by me.
+Not just White privilege but privilege in general.
+I think you will find proof of this fact as you read what I've written.
+I left it as I wrote it to show how privilege is so central to how I think without ever being recognized by me.

-I am not making excuses, I am trying to come to an understanding.
-I thought myself so open minded, so compassionate, so caring.
+I am not making excuses; I am trying to come to an understanding.
+I thought myself so open-minded, so compassionate, so caring.
 Now I find how blind I have been.
-How could I have been so compassionate and never seen this before?
+How could I have been so compassionate and had never seen this before?